-A Tale of Two Cities (1935), starring Ronald Colman, Elizabeth Allan, Donald Woods, Edna May Oliver, Reginald Owen, Blanche Yurka, Basil Rathbone
+A Tale of Two Cities (1935).
+Starring Ronald Colman, Elizabeth Allan, Donald Woods, Edna May Oliver, Reginald Owen, Blanche Yurka, Basil Rathbone

 Synopsis of A Tale of Two Cities

 A Tale of Two Cities (1935) “It was the best of times, it was the worst of times….”
 Charles Dickens‘ tale of love and tumult during the French Revolution comes to the screen in a sumptuous film version by the producer famed for nurturing sprawling literary works: David O. Selznick (David Copperfield, Anna Karenina, Gone with the Wind).
-Ronald Colman (The Prisoner of Zenda) stars as Sydney Carton – sardonic, dissolute, a wastrel…and destined to redeem himself in an act of courageous sacrifice.
+Ronald Colman (The Prisoner of Zenda) stars as Sydney Carton.
+He’s sardonic, dissolute, a wastrel… And destined to redeem himself in an act of courageous sacrifice.
 “It’s a far, far better thing I do than I’ve ever done,” Carton muses at that defining moment.